v-i-n-a-y/pre-commits/README.md

 ## How to use

-- Copy script into .git/hooks/pre-commit
+- Copy script to .git/hooks/pre-commit
 - chmod +x the file